SkyDeBaun/CS179J-Team01/README.md

 ### Camera Module
 There are two ways to run the camera module

-1.
-  a.
-Change to the UyTran/UnifiedExecution branch
+ - Change to the UyTran/UnifiedExecution branch
-  b.
-Move to the Source directory
+   - Move to the Source directory
-  c. '''python main.py -c'''
+   - '''python main.py -c'''

-1. On the master branch
+ - On the master branch
-  a.
-Modify the defines.py file
+   - Modify the defines.py file